essteer/backgammon/README.md

 **Overview**

+Backgammon is a dice-based boardgame, the roots of which date back as many as 5,000 years ([Wikipedia](https://en.wikipedia.org/wiki/Backgammon)) to table games originating in Mesopotamia and Persia.

 The use of dice in backgammon presents questions of discrete probability, and also a simple scenario for experimenting with data analysis and visualisation.

 The rule on rolling doubles, and the feature of being able to take the face value of each die alone or in combination (see below), make this a (marginally) more interesting subject than typical probability calculations for two six-sided dice.

-**Background**

-Backgammon is a boardgame, the roots of which date back as many as 5,000 years ([Wikipedia](https://en.wikipedia.org/wiki/Backgammon)) to table games originating in Mesopotamia and Persia.

-The modern game involves two players alternating turns to roll two six-sided dice, the scores of which determine how many spaces each player may move their pieces.

 **Basic rules**